jimburton/scrabble/chapters/Chapter6.md

   pStr <- T.getLine
   startGameAI pStr
 ```
-The main effort goes into `ScrabbleCLI.Game`.
+Most of the effort goes into `ScrabbleCLI.Game`.
 The other modules, `ScrabbleCLI.Blanks` and
 `ScrabbleCLI.Out`, handle blank tiles and output to the user respectively.

 ## Interacting with users to play the game

 `ScrabbleCLI.Game` contains the code that interacts with users: taking
 input that it tries to interpret as moves, passing that to the library
 and providing users with the response.

-The first thing we need is to
+The first thing we need is to be able to start a game.
+This is dealt
-be able to start a game.
-This is dealt with in two functions, each of
+with in two functions, each of which creates a new `Game` object then
-which creates a new `Game` object then calls the `playGame` function.
+calls the `playGame` function.
+(The result of the `playGame` action is
+bound to the wildcard identifier `_` just to suppress the warning about
+its result, which is of type `IO Game`, being discarded.)

 ```haskell